Javascript: Operators

 Here are the different types of comparison operators in JavaScript and how they work:

-• Not equal to !=: The not equal to operator compares two values and returns true if they are not equal, or false otherwise.
-Like the equal to operator, JavaScript will attempt to convert operands of different types before making the comparison.
+: The not equal to operator compares two values and returns true if they are not equal, or false otherwise.
+Like the equal to operator, JavaScript will attempt to convert operands of different types before making the comparison. - Strict equal to

-• Greater than >: The greater than operator compares two values and returns true if the first value is greater than the second value, or false otherwise.
+: The greater than operator compares two values and returns true if the first value is greater than the second value, or false otherwise. - Less than

 By understanding how each comparison operator works, you can write more robust and effective code that makes use of conditional statements and loops to control program flow based on the values of variables.